nextdoc/ai-tools/README.md

 yes-always: true
 ```

 This will allow you to [add comments](https://aider.chat/docs/usage/watch.html#aider-in-your-ide) in any namespace.
 Aider will:

 - detect via its file watcher
 - respond with answers and/or changes
 - reload [some or all](https://github.com/nextdoc/ai-tools#command-line-options) of the changed namespaces
 - fix any errors it notices if the updated source doesn't compile
 - re-run the tests using the test runner task
 - add the output from the test runner to its context
 - fix any errors it notices if the test runner returns a non-zero exit code
 - iterate on the change test loop until the test runner returns a zero exit code

+Tips:

-Tip: use [/web](https://aider.chat/docs/usage/images-urls.html#web-pages) to load a API references and example code into the context
+- use [/web](https://aider.chat/docs/usage/images-urls.html#web-pages) to load a API references and example code into
+  the context
+- or use /load to load many local and remote resources
+- keep the context size under 30k.
+Iteration tends to slow down around this point. /clear and reload init context

 The biggest downside of working with this level of automation is that there is no human in the loop interruption unless
-Aider iterates until it makes the tests pass.
+Aider iterates until it makes the tests pass or it hits its maximum number of **reflections**.
 You can inject yourself back into the loop by using CTRL-C at any time in the terminal.

 The upside is this is a very lean and focused automated loop which you can control with a great deal of precision.